2002 European Grand Prix: Race

-The race started at 14:00 local time.
-The conditions on the grid were overcast before the race; the track temperature ranged between 28–31 C and rain was forecast.
-When the race started, Montoya and Ralf Schumacher drew alongside each other heading into the first corner, with Ralf Schumacher passing Montoya for the lead by taking the outside line.
-Coulthard, who started fifth, made a quick getaway but slid wide allowing Barrichello and Michael Schumacher to reclaim their starting positions.
-Both Jordan drivers collided with Fisichella spinning into Sato at the first corner; the pair dropped to the rear-end of the field and both made pit stops for repairs at the end of the first lap.
-Michael Schumacher got ahead of Montoya for third on the same lap but Montoya momentarily reclaimed the position, while Barrichello overtook Ralf Schumacher for the lead on the straight heading into turn eight.
-Michael Schumacher eventually moved ahead of Montoya by the end of lap one.
-At the end of the first lap, Barrichello led Ralf Schumacher by one second, with Michael Schumacher a further two seconds behind in third.
-Montoya in fourth was followed by Coulthard, Räikkönen, Button, Trulli, Massa and Heidfeld.
+The race began before a crowd of 150,000 spectators at 14:00 local time.
+It was overcast before the race; the air temperature was 23 C and the asphalt temperature ranged between 28–32 C and rain was forecast.
+When the race started, Montoya, on used Michelin tyres, drove right to the inside line as a blocking manoeuvre, but Ralf Schumacher drew alongside going into the first turn Ralf Schumacher took the outside line and braked slower than Montoya, gaining the lead.
+Coulthard made a brisk getaway but slid wide on turn one, allowing Barrichello and Michael Schumacher to retake their starting positions.
+Towards the rear of the field, both Jordan drivers collided, with Fisichella spinning into Sato at the first corner after taking the inside line and braking hard to avoid striking Villeneuve.
+The two drivers were able to continue, but dropped to the back of the field and both made pit stops for checks and repairs to their cars at the end of the first lap.
+Michael Schumacher passed Montoya for third at the Veedol chicane on the same lap, but Montoya briefly retook the position.
+Barrichello took the lead from Ralf Schumacher on the inside of the straight linking the Dunlop chicane and Michael Schumacher passed Montoya at the Veedol chicane at the end of lap one.

-Barrichello started to pull away from Ralf Schumacher who was being caught by Michael Schumacher.
-Elsewhere in the field, Bernoldi moved ahead of Irvine for 14th position and Villeneuve overtook Yoong and de la Rosa to move into 18th.
-Michael Schumacher moved into second place after he passed Ralf Schumacher at the RTL Kurve on the third lap and began to close the gap to Barrichello.
-Panis moved ahead of Salo for twelfth and Villeneuve overtook Webber for 17th.
-Villeneuve ran wide during the course of lap four but retained his 17th position.
-Trulli ran deep into turn one and fell down from eighth to twelfth place on the following lap, while Barrichello and Michael Schumacher continued to pull away from Ralf Schumacher.
-Trulli regained eleventh position after passing Panis on lap six while Salo in 13th spun and lost six positions.
-Webber made mistake and ran wide on lap seven and dropped behind de la Rosa and Salo to 19th position, while Yoong took a drive-through penalty because he jumped the start.
-By lap eight, Michael Schumacher was catching teammate Barrichello and was 1.4 seconds behind the Brazilian driver, and was right behind him by the tenth lap.
-Trulli had moved back up into ninth on the same lap after overtaking McNish and Heidfeld, while Bernoldi was passed by Frentzen for 13th place.
+At the completion of the first lap, Barrichello led Ralf Schumacher by one second, with Michael Schumacher trailing 1.9 seconds in third.
+Montoya was fourth, followed by Coulthard and Räikkönen.
+Barrichello began to draw away from Ralf Schumacher, who was being pursued by Michael Schumacher.
+Bernoldi overtook Irvine for 14th while Villeneuve passed Yoong and De la Rosa to move into 18th.
+Michael Schumacher took second place after passing Ralf Schumacher on the inside at the left-hand RTL Kurve on the third lap and began to cut the deficit on Barrichello.
+Panis passed Salo for 12th and Villeneuve overook Webber for 17th.
+Villeneuve ran wide on lap four but remained 17th.
+Trulli locked his brakes, ran deep into turn one and was relegated by four other cars, dropping from eighth to 12th on the next lap.
+Meanwhile, Barrichello and Michael Schumacher kept pulling away from Ralf Schumacher.
+Trulli reclaimed 11th after passing Panis on lap six, while Salo in 13th spun and lost six spots.
+Webber made a mistake and went wide on lap seven, dropping to 19th behind De la Rosa and Salo, while Yoong sever a drive-through penalty for a jump start.